microsoft/copilot-camp/docs/pages/custom-engine/03-powered-by-ai.md

 ### Step 1: Integrate Feedback Loop in your app

-In your project, open `src/app/app.ts`, locate your application instance and add `enable_feedback_loop: true` inside the **ai** property brackets.
-The updated application instance will look like the following:
+In your project, open `src/app/app.ts`, locate your application instance and ensure that `enable_feedback_loop` is set to `true` inside the **ai** property brackets.
+The updated application instance should look like the following:

 ```javascript
 const app = new Application({